Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Almost sure asymptotics

 \section{Almost sure asymptotics}

 In this section, we prove Theorem~\ref{quenched}.
-We first deal with the upper bound, which is rather easy, and then turn to more involved lower bound. \begin{proof}[Proof of the upper bound of Theorem~\ref{quenched}] The idea of the proof of the upper bound is close to that in~\cite{Fuk09b}.
-We first show that the asymptotics of the Feynman--Kac functional can be controlled by the principal eigenvalue of $-\kappa\Delta+V_{\omega}$ in a large box; we then derive an almost sure lower bound on the principal eigenvalue from Theorem~\ref{Lifshitz} by using a certain functional analytic inequality.
+We first deal with the upper bound, which is rather easy, and then turn to more involved lower bound. \\

+\emph{Proof of the upper bound of Theorem~\ref{quenched}} The idea of the proof of the upper bound is close to that in~\cite{Fuk09b}.
+We first show that the asymptotics of the Feynman--Kac functional can be controlled by the smallest Dirichlet eigenvalue of $-\kappa\Delta+V_{\omega}$ in a large box; we then derive an almost sure lower bound on the principal eigenvalue from Theorem~\ref{Lifshitz} by using a certain functional analytic inequality.